 When I got home, I made it past the 20 page mark, but afterward, continued to find it a struggle.
 I switched media, downloading the audio book and finally requested the printed book from a library, which with the pandemic going on, took some wrangling.

 A week later, there was a break though.
 Rebecca, another member of the group, emailed everyone to say “press on” - after page one hundred, the characters start to make more sense and the book is compelling.

-She was right; there was much about the plague that was sweeping Europe and one of the main characters passed the prime marriagable age but was about to be married and take on more.
+She was right; there was much about the plague that was sweeping Europe and one of the main characters passed her prime marriagable age but was about to be married anyway and take on one more.
 Yes, it is written in an old style and the names are impossibly long and hard to follow but the actions and struggles of the characters quest for acceptance and survival all seemed like it could be happening today.
 I got out of my head and into the book.

 I wasn't out of the woods; the day before the meeting, I still had a hundred pages to finish.
 I needed to see if this colony of Europeans which had been living in Greenland for generations, would survive.

 With a half hour to go before the meeting, I still had a dozen pages to read.
-I went to grab the book off the couch where I left it before going into the furnace room where I could host the Zoom meeting in peace, I found the library book torn to shreds.
+I went to grab the book off the couch where I left it before going into the furnace room where I could host the Zoom meeting in peace, but I found the library book torn to shreds.

 There were seven people in the meeting, less than usual, but everyone, including Nancy, was smiling.
 Rebecca who wrote to us earlier, said it was one of the best books she ever read.
 “It has all the issues of the day: climate change, racial justice and the pandemic.”

 Another member said if it wasn’t for the book club, she would never have read it, but she was very glad she did which happens a lot in book clubs.